Mauricionline/ItunesSearchApp/README.md

 # iTunes Search App

-A modern React application to search for content on iTunes using the official iTunes Search API.
+React application to search for content on iTunes using the official iTunes Search API.

 ## Features